 CE metrics development is currently a very active field.
-There are many metrics suggested for the macro-level assessing the outcome of a CE, which aims for global resource reduction.
-The objective of the report was to demonstrate that it is already possible to develop a practically feasible set of metrics that thoroughly evaluates the progress of nations towards CE.
+There are many metrics suggested for the macro-level assessment of the outcome of a CE, which aims for global resource reduction.
+The objective of the report was to demonstrate that it is already possible to develop a practical, feasible set of metrics that thoroughly evaluates the progress of nations towards CE.

-Therefore, not only outcomes but also activities, that enable a national transition must be measured.
+Therefore, outcomes and also activities that enable a national transition must be measured.
 However, metrics proposed to evaluate the transition process are still underrepresented in the current discussion, and many of these metrics require micro-level data.
-A standardized reporting of industries for which a CE is appropriate would be desirable to overcome these challenges.
-Up to present, linkages of progress towards CE at (supra) national level and company-level CE monitoring (e.g., information on refurbishment) are not visible.
-For national monitoring, it is essential that the EU established a standardised process to obtain information on CE progress at the company level, as is the case for financial reporting.
+A standardised reporting of industries for which a CE is appropriate would be desirable to overcome these challenges.
+Currently, linkages of progress towards CE at (supra) national level and company-level CE monitoring (e.g., information on refurbishment) are not visible.
+For national monitoring, it is essential that the EU establishes a standardised process to obtain information on CE progress at the company level, as is the case for financial reporting.

-A proposed set of CE metrics is as long of subjective nature, as a consistent understanding of CE is missing.
-On the one hand, the lack of CE definition hinders the classification and data generation of national economic activities concerning CE.
+A proposed set of CE metrics is of a subjective nature as a consistent understanding of CE is missing.
+On the one hand, the lack of a CE definition hinders the classification and data generation of national economic activities concerning CE.
 On the other hand, due to the lack of demarcation, many people can identify with the concept, promoting its dissemination and, hopefully, leading to more sustainability.
-To ensure a sustainable transition towards a CE, nations need to assess global effects of their resource consumption.
-Therefore, footprint metrics assessing the impact of resource consumption throughout the value chain, should be part of any national CE monitoring.
+To ensure the sustainable transition towards a CE, nations need to assess the global effects of their resource consumption.
+Therefore, footprint metrics assessing the impact of resource consumption throughout the value chain should be part of any national CE monitoring.
 In the long term, however, global monitoring will be needed to provide a holistic view of the systemic effects of CE.